17 June 2026

 Dancehall Rules | Some venues enforced “no close dancing” codes. |

-Religious Pressure | Some clergy and conservatives called the music and hip action indecent, labelling Bachata as tempting or sinful. |
+Religious Pressure | Some clergy and conservatives called the music and hip action indecent, labeling Bachata as tempting or sinful. |

 No, dancing Bachata is not a sin!
 For some religious groups, its close frame and sensual style raise concerns.
 But Bachata is a cultural expression and a social partner dance.